 - Cauliflower potato salad

-This steak also pairs well with pickles, including quick refrigerator pickles and pickled red onions.
+It also pairs well with pickles, including quick pickles and pickled red onions.

 Storing Leftovers

-You can gently reheat them, covered, in the microwave at 50% power or chop them cold and add them to a salad.
+Reheat them covered in the microwave at 50% power, or add them cold to a salad.
 I sometimes use them in this Cobb salad instead of chicken.
+Here's a photo of the cold leftovers arranged on the simplest salad - lettuce, tomatoes, kalamata olives, and a drizzle of ranch dressing.

 Recipe Card